csev/dj4e/assn/dj4e_ads1.md

 ----------------------------

 In this section, we will break and then fix your `settings.py` and `urls.py`.
 When this is done, the autos, cats, dogs, etc will stop working unless you add them back to these two files.
-It is OK for these applications to be working.
+It is OK for these applications not to be working.
 The autograder will just look at /ads.

 (1) Copy the `settings.py` and `urls.py` files and the entire